top of page

 Frequently Asked Questions

 SOAR’s work began in 2020, piloting the first in situ grow-out of sea urchins in the Florida Keys.
+In 2024, SOAR officially became an independent nonprofit.

 SOAR currently operates two offshore nurseries located near Tavernier and Marathon.
 These nurseries are used to cultivate, grow out, study, and eventually deploy sea urchins onto the reef.